felixbrucker/windows-miner/claymore-eth/Readme!!!.txt

 KNOWN ISSUES

+- AMD cards: On some Polaris cards you can notice non-constant mining speeds in dual mode when ASM mode is used; you can also see in GPU-Z that memory controller load is not constant, it drops for a few seconds.
+   This issue is related to hardware and I cannot find any good workaround for now.
+Try to increase "-dcri" value a bit, it will reduce ETH speed a bit, but speeds will be much more stable.
 - AMD cards: GPU indexes in temperature control sometimes don't match GPU indexes in mining.
 Miner has to enumerate GPUs via OpenCL API to execute OpenCL code, and also it has to enumerate GPUs via ADL API to manage temperature/clock.
 And order of GPUs in these lists can be different.
 There is no way to fix GPUs order automatically, thanks to AMD devs.
 But you can do it manually.
 For example, if you have two cards, you can change their order by adding "-di 10".
 Another example, reverse order for six cards: "-di 543210".